Deepansh777/Hotel-Competition-Analysis-using-Power-BI/README.md

 - Chicago
 - Wichita

 I used intuitive filters so that users can easily get all possible information for every hotel like  Cost, Rating, Reviews, etc. The dashboard also helps the user understand which areas have the most expensive hotels and which have the least expensive hotels.
 The interactive map provided will help the user to understand the different clusters formed by hotels based on cost and ratings.
+I also calculated ranks for each of the hotels in different cities.
+I calculated the rank based on the price per night, the Number of facilities provided (like Free cancellation, free breakfast, etc.), and ratings.
+First, I normalized each of these attributes and then calculated the overall normalized score and then calculated rank from the score.

 ![](Dashboard_Thumbnail1.PNG)